Railgun-Community/cookbook/README.md

 Write a recipe in minutes to convert your dApp to a zkApp.

+## Full Documentation

+Coming soon

 ## Get the Recipe Builder

 `yarn add @railgun-community/cookbook`

-## Write your own dApp Integration
+## Write your own zkApp

-The RAILGUN Cookbook gives you the tools to write a "Recipe" to convert your dApp into a zkApp - private and fully anonymized.
-Your Recipe can interact with any smart contract using your private balance in RAILGUN.
+The RAILGUN Cookbook gives you the tools to write a "Recipe" to convert your dApp into a zkApp - [private and fully anonymous](https://docs.railgun.org/wiki/learn/privacy-system) for users.
+Your Recipe can interact with any smart contract using your private balance in [RAILGUN](https://docs.railgun.org/wiki/learn/overview).
 A Recipe contains a series of smart contact calls that are combined into a multicall.

 ### Cookbook "Steps"